mkojoa/eazy-logger/README.md

       }
   }
 ```
-Run the following script in any preferred SQL database to get DB-logging started.
+Run the following script in any preferred SQL database to get DB-logging started if  Database Log is set to true.

 ```sql
 CREATE TABLE [dbo].[Logs](